kailash-manasarovar/statement/docs/timeline/2024/april.md

     19/04/2024, 23:36 - det sgt lydia cleaves: Thanks for the help this week Robert.
 I'm confident we will get some results that will mean the police will take us seriously...
 The politician I was mentioning, I don't think he was hacked in the end, I think he wanted to be humiliated but Im certain that the hacking I'm suffering is epidemic .. anyway wishing you a wonderful weekend and I'll ping you as soon as there is any news 😊</br>
     19/04/2024, 23:53 - Robert Rodriguez: Ok but you need to be concerned only about your on case and about getting evidence now and after reporting It to make progress and stop the harassment.
 BEST weekenk</br>

-- I am so stressed in the DPR office.
+- I am so stressed at the DPR office.
-- I explain a little bit about what's happening and that I have been filmed sexually without my knowledge.
-- Mostly, I pass the phone to them and Roberto does the talking.

 !!! info "My state of mind that morning"
     - It's very weird but I have a feeling Roberto was there in person that morning, in his brown raincoat.